Sci-Fi Films pre-1920

 Méliès always portrays learned men in robes and pointy caps, with very long hair and beards — the classic wizard outfit.

 Transportation is by means of a projectile bullet fired from a cannon, à la Jules Verne’s de la Terre à la Lune.
+(Note: Verne died in 1905, so it is not impossible that he saw the film.)
 The scientists pack in, assisted by dancing girls.

 Dancing girls figure heavily in all Earth activities.

-The familiar scene is the one where the bullet hits the man-in-the-Moon in his pie-face.
+The famous scene is the one where the bullet hits the man-in-the-Moon in his pie-face.
 But all stars and planets are anthropomorphized.

 In a cave, the scientists find the world of the Moon-men, who are monkey-like in movement, but have weapons.
 Fortunately, they explode upon being hit with umbrellas.